- §1 Participating universities

 - he/she is less than 25 years old on the day of the Competition.

 The official language of the Competition is English.
+Solutions must be written in English.
+Solutions written in other language will not be accepted.

 Each of the participating universities nominates several students who will take part in the Competition.
 A university usually nominates two students for Category I and two students for Category II.